Why Are Similar Businesses Priced Differently?

 4. Owner Wants A Quick Sale

 Quite often, an owner simply wants to get out as soon as possible.
 This is often due to ill health, or larger commitments elsewhere.
-Whatever the reason, you will often find an owner is willing to sell well below market value, in order to achieve a quicker sale.
+Whatever the reason, you will often find an owner is willing to sell at a reduced price in order to achieve a quicker sale.

 The Buyer Market Sets The Final Sale Price